chemgymrl/chemgymrl/docs/custom_extraction_lesson.md

 <a style="font-size: 10px">(source: https://chem.libretexts.org/@api/deki/files/126179/Nichols_Screenshot_4-5-1.png?revision=1)</a>

-The extraction bench is one of the more complicated environments to build since there are a lot more actions to take in the environment and as a result a lot more to set up.
-As a result we are starting with a very simple, single extraction but after having implemented this it should be obvious how to extend this to larger more complicated extractions.
+The extraction bench is one of the more complicated environments to build since there are a lot more actions to take in the environment and as a result, a lot more to set up.
+As a result, we are starting with a very simple, single extraction but after having implemented this it should be obvious how to extend this to larger more complicated extractions.

-Typically, in a new reaction or extraction it will be important to define the new materials in `chemistrylab/chem_algorithms/material.py` but for this case we have implemented the 2 new materials (methyl red and ethyl acetate).
+Typically, in a new reaction or extraction, it will be important to define the new materials in `chemistrylab/chem_algorithms/material.py` but for this case, we have implemented the 2 new materials (methyl red and ethyl acetate).
 Go into the material file and look at the materials and familiarize yourself with the properties of each material.
-In your own project after creating the new materials it is then time to create the extraction environment space, and the actions that can be performed in that extraction.
-For a simple single extraction we can use a prebuilt environment in this case `chemistrylab/extract_bench/extraction_0.py`.
+In your own project after creating the new materials, it is then time to create the extraction environment space and the actions that can be performed in that extraction.
+For a simple single extraction, we can use a prebuilt environment in this case `chemistrylab/extract_bench/extraction_0.py`.
 Please take a read through the file and try to understand how actions are performed and how we set up vessels.
 Now we will create a new extraction bench file in the following directory `chemistrylab/extract_bench`, let's create a new file called `methyl_red.py`.